appseconnect/docs/_posts/API-Management/2018-10-17-faqs-api-management.md

         title: "Frequently Asked questions"
         identifier: apifaqs
 ---
-`FAQ` is the best way to address frequently asked questions about your business, of course.
-This section contains list of questions and answers pertaining to a particular subject, especially one giving basic information for users of a website.
+`FAQ` is the best way to address frequently asked questions about your business.
+This section contains list of questions and answers pertaining to a particular subject especially one giving basic information for users of a website.

 `API Management` FAQ will help you to get instant solution to basic problems you may face as a first time user or as an user.

 **1. What is Registration key?**

-To create and avail API server through appseconnect, first step is to register a URL.
+To create and avail API server through appseconnect first step is to register a URL.
 Register URL is a combination of registration key and appseconnectapi.com.
 A registration key.Registration key is the unique identification of an organization.
 For example micky.appeconnectapi.com, here micky sub-domain is  the registration key.

 **2. What is Policy?**